Philoxenos Yuhanon: As priest

 When Jacob was studying in the USA, he served as the vicar in many Jacobite churches in Staten Island, Manhattan, Philadelphia, Chicago, Dallas, Houston and Augusta.
-He also performed volunteer work for the Holy Jacobite Syrian Orthodox Church.
+He also performed volunteer work for the Jacobite Syrian Orthodox Church.

 As metropolitan

 After 17 January 1985, when the Metropolitan of Malabar Diocese, Samuel Mor Philaxinos, died, the Holy Episcopal Synod selected Jacob as the new metropolitan to the diocese.
-On 12 September 1985 Mor Baselios Paulose II consecrated Jacob as the new metropolitan of Malabar, with the name Mor Philoxenos, at St Peter's & St Paul's Jacobite Syrian Orthodox Cathedral in Meenangadi (one of the biggest churches in Malankara).
+On 12 September 1985 Mor Baselios Paulose II consecrated Jacob as the new metropolitan of Malabar, with the name Mor Philoxenos, at St Peter's & St Paul's Jacobite Syrian Orthodox Cathedral in Meenangadi.

 The history of the Malabar Diocese is closely related to Yuhanon Mor Philexinos.
 When Yuhanon Mor Philoxenos took charge of Malabar, the Diocese area was in a high state of deterioration.
 He therefore co-ordinated the works in the diocese and constructed many new churches throughout the diocese.
 A lot of them are built in Nilgiri District of Tamil Nadu, Kozhikode and Malappuram Districts of Kerala.

 Mor Philoxenos Yuhanon started institutions including: